X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 Some conservative voices have tried to frame the act as “free expression.”
 In contrast, others, including faith leaders and moderate Republicans, have distanced themselves from Gomez’s actions, calling them “un-American” and “deeply disturbing.”

-In contrast, Democratic lawmakers and interfaith organisations have been more vocal.
+In contrast, Democratic lawmakers and interfaith organizations have been more vocal.
 Texas State Senator Maria Castillo said in a press conference, “This is not about politics; this is about basic human decency.
 We must not allow hate to masquerade as patriotism.”

 The Muslim American community, which makes up a significant and growing part of Texas’s population, has responded with both grief and unity.
 Vigils and peaceful protests have been held in Dallas, Houston, and Austin, with attendees calling for peace, justice, and greater religious tolerance.